krishh21/krishh21/README.md

 - 🌱 I’m currently learning **MERN Stack, Firebase, REST APIs, and DSA**
 - 🔭 I’m working on exciting projects like:
   - 🚀 A **Quiz App** with Timer, Leaderboard, and Analytics
-  - 📸 A **Dynamic Image Gallery / Carousel** with auto-play and light/dark mode
+  - 📸 A **AI Powered caption genrator** wand dark mode and Ai captioning Features base on streamlit python
   - 🌦️ A **Weather Mobile App** with live temperature, humidity, and location support
   - 🧑‍💼 A full-featured **MERN Stack Employee Management System (EMS)**